Nursing Interventions for Acute Pain Management

 Visceral Pain

-While the internal organs are mostly immune from injuries like lacerations or burning (short of a catastrophic injury), they are more likely to cause pain by inflammation, ischemia (death of tissue), and stretch (like overdistended intestines).
+While the internal organs are mostly immune to injuries like lacerations or burning (short of a catastrophic injury), they are more likely to cause pain by inflammation, ischemia (death of tissue), and stretch (like overdistended intestines).
 Visceral pain is often described as pressure, dull, throbbing, or aching [3]

 Somatic Pain